Damages ruling may be pivotal in BP case

 BP is sparring with its former business partners over the disaster.
 On Friday, Halliburton said it had moved to add fraud claims against BP in the federal multi-district litigation pending in New Orleans, and had also filed defamation and other claims against BP in Texas court.
 Halliburton handled cementing services on the blown-out Macondo well.

-BP has been hit with unrelated legal woes in Russia, as special forces there raided its Moscow offices earlier this week in connection with legal action brought by minority shareholders in its Russian joint venture TNK-BP.
-BP said on Friday that the lawsuit was "absurd.
+BP has been hit with unrelated legal woes in Russia, as special forces there raided its Moscow offices earlier this week in connection with legal action brought by minority shareholders in its Russian joint venture TNK-BP TNBP.MM.
+BP said on Friday that the lawsuit was "absurd."

 NO STRAIGHTFORWARD VICTORY